BhavyaChawlaGit/Text-Analysis-using-Python/README.md

 ## Summary

 Text Analysis is a valuable technique for gaining insights from unstructured text data.
 This project demonstrates the application of various text analysis techniques using Python.
-For further details, refer to the code provided in this repository.
+For further details, refer to the code provided in this repository [here](analysis.py)